Skip to main content

 • provider environment variables must agree when they share a key

-• workspace shims call the real provider binary with exec
+• workspace shims call the hidden tinx __shim command, not the real tool binary directly

 PATH layout